 We’re living in a time of increased public interest and I, for one, count it as an opportunity.
 This moment provides LDS scholars an opportunity to increase understanding and empathy if they can craft their work in such way as to connect meaningfully to the questions and problems that academic fields wrestle with.

-Kurt Manwaring: What are the criteria you use in selecting books to publish through the Maxwell Institute?
+What are the criteria used in selecting books to publish through the Maxwell Institute?
 Could you give us a sneak peek of an exciting Maxwell Institute publication we may see in the future?

 We co-publish some of what we publish with RSC, too, and we’ve partnered in a similar way with Deseret Book on some titles.
 This lets us focus on supporting the scholars in residence at the Institute.